 – Pacora (February 2018; to a total depth of 5.6km, in water depth of 2km)

-If one is to exclude the Liza field, the recoverable reserves of which are now estimated to stand at 1-1.4 billion barrels of oil, the rest is likely to be in the 400-500 million barrels of oil interval.
-A phenomenal development for a country that until recently (2015) had participated in Venezuela’s oil-for-rice program, whereby Caracas provided it with 10 000 bpd of oil in exchange for agricultural goods.
-Taking into consideration that the Liza field is expected to start production in 2020 (its Phase I output plateau will reach 120 000 bpd), the risk is that this sudden boon might kick-start a political witch hunt, in which all sides will accuse each other of giving away ”under value” the nation’s “immense hydrocarbon riches”.
+Suppose one is to exclude the Liza field.
+In that case, the recoverable reserves of which are now estimated to stand at 1-1.4 billion barrels of oil, the rest is likely to be in the 400-500 million barrels of oil interval.
+A phenomenal development for a country that until recently (2015) had participated in Venezuela’s oil-for-rice program, whereby Caracas provided it with 10 000 BPD of oil in exchange for agricultural goods.
+Taking into consideration that the Liza field is expected to start production in 2020 (its Phase I output plateau will reach 120 000 BPD), the risk is that this sudden boon might kick-start a political witch hunt, in which all sides will accuse each other of giving away” undervalue” the nation’s “immense hydrocarbon riches.”

 That Guyana is set to tap into its coveted reserves is undoubtedly a positive development – petroleum scientists have long suspected that oil formations extending beyond neighboring Venezuela might provide oil for the country.
-The first well was drilled onshore in 1916 and wielded no results, afterwards oilmen tried to appraise the potential of Guyana’s shallow-water offshore, yet the magic only happened when they ventured out into the deep-water part, some 120km away from the coast, thus proving the USGS estimates that the offshore Guyana-Suriname basin holds up to 15 billion barrels of oil and 850 Bcm of gas.
+The first well was drilled onshore in 1916 and wielded no results; afterward, oil company executives tried to appraise the potential of Guyana’s shallow-water offshore.
+Yet, the magic only happened when they ventured out into the deep-water port, some 120km away from the coast, thus proving the USGS estimates that the offshore Guyana-Suriname basin holds up to 15 billion barrels of oil and 850 Bcm of gas.
 That’s a lot for a country that leads the world’s suicide ratings and tops South America’s migration stats.

-Firstly, Guyana’s political parties more or less follow ethnic lines, with the opposition People’s Progressive Party-Civic (PPP-C) being the representatives of the Indo-Guyanese people, whilst the ruling Partnership for National Unity-Alliance for Change that of the Afro-Guyanese.
-Secondly, the political system tends to favor those in power – 2015 saw the first change in governing forces since 1992, bearing testament to the fact that political movements in Guyana are by no means automatic (and voluntary).
-In such a power landscape it is by no means surprising that the opposition has made a rallying cry of the government’s handling of its oil resources, the factual enabler of Guyana’s brighter future.
+Firstly, Guyana’s political parties more or less follow ethnic lines, with the opposition People’s Progressive Party-Civic (PPP-C) being the representatives of the Indo-Guyanese people, while the ruling Partnership for National Unity-Alliance for Change that of the Afro-Guyanese.
+Secondly, the political system tends to favor those in power – 2015 saw the first change in governing forces since 1992, bearing testament that political movements in Guyana are by no means automatic (and voluntary).
+In such a power landscape, it is by no means surprising that the opposition has made a rallying cry of the government’s handling of its oil resources, the fundamental enabler of Guyana’s brighter future.

-The stakes are quite high because of the revolutionary force of oil revenues.
-The IMF estimates that in 2020-2021, when the first barrels of oil are to be produced, GDP growth should be around 25-30 percent per year (as opposed to the current 3-3.5 percent per year).
-To put the oil profits into an even wider context, it should be observed that the IMF expects Guyanese oil revenue to reach 56 billion GYD (roughly $270 million), 20-25 percent of government revenue at that juncture in time.
-If increasing oil production will entail the appreciation of the Guyanese dollar, other sectors of the economy which have been crucial heretofore (most notably, exports of sugar and rice) will start to falter – thus further magnifying the role of oil in Guyana’s economy and politics.
+The stakes are pretty high because of the revolutionary force of oil revenues.
+The IMF estimates that in 2020-2021 when the first barrels of oil are to be produced, GDP growth should be around 25-30 percent per year (as opposed to the current 3-3.5 percent per year).
+To put the oil profits into an even broader context, it should be observed that the IMF expects Guyanese oil revenue to reach 56 billion GYD (roughly $270 million), 20-25 percent of government revenue at that juncture in time.
+Suppose increasing oil production entails the appreciation of the Guyanese dollar.
+In that case, other sectors of the economy which have been crucial previously (most notably, exports of sugar and rice) will start to falter – thus further magnifying the role of oil in Guyana’s economy and politics.

 For oil companies, the consolidation of ruling powers would be the ideal outcome – it would lower the risk of re-negotiations, allowing the companies to bring the oil of Guyana’s offshore zone to market.
-The Guyanese population, however, are largely fed up with the lack of transparency and the omnipresence of corruption within ruling elites and so may see things differently.
+However, the Guyanese population is primarily fed up with the lack of transparency and the omnipresence of corruption within ruling elites and may see things differently.
 For now, we can only wait and watch to see if an oil boom will transform the nation.